 His two most memorable characters were as the crazed, disfigured sculptor in Mystery of the Wax Museum (1933), and as Inspector Krogh in Son of Frankenstein (1939), memorably sent up by Kenneth Mars in Mel Brooks’s Young Frankenstein (1974).

-After several marriages and numerous personal tragedies such as his homes being destroyed by fire and a storm, Atwill’s Hollywood career was scuppered by a major sex scandal related to a Christmas 1940 party held at his Malibu home.
-Partygoers, some of whom were alleged to be underaged, apparently frolicked naked on a tiger skin rug while adult movies were shown.
+After several marriages and numerous personal tragedies such as his homes being destroyed by fire and a storm, Atwill’s Hollywood career was scuppered by a major social scandal related to a Christmas 1940 party held at his Malibu home.
+Partygoers, some of whom were alleged to be younger than eighteen, apparently frolicked naked on a tiger skin rug while rude movies were shown.
 Atwill claimed that he was “absolutely not guilty” in court, which gave rise to a perjury charge and five years on probation.

 Seven months later, he confessed that he “lied like a gentleman” to protect his family and friends from embarrassment and a judge quashed his sentence, taking the view that the actor had already suffered enough public humiliation.

 Never one to beat around the bush as far as relations between the sexes were concerned, in 1941 he infamously declared:

 “All women love the men they fear.
 All women kiss the hand that rules them… I do not treat women in such soft fashion.
 Women are cat creatures.
 Their preference is for a soft fireside cushion, for delicate bowls of cream, for perfumed leisure and for a master – which is where and how they belong.”

 Buy Lionel Atwill: The Exquisite Villain book from Amazon.com